The Card

 The Card is a comic novel written by Arnold Bennett in 1911 (entitled Denry the Audacious in the American edition).
 It was later made into a 1952 movie, starring Alec Guinness and Petula Clark.

-Like much of Bennett's best work, it is set in the Potteries District of Staffordshire.
+Like much of Bennett's best work, it is set in the Staffordshire Potteries.
 It chronicles the rise of Edward Henry ("Denry") Machin from washerwoman's son to Mayor of Bursley (a fictitious town based on Burslem).
 This is accomplished through luck, initiative and a fair bit of cheek (in slang a card is a 'character', an 'original'; a clever, audacious, person).

 Denry Machin returned, as the slightly more mature "Edward Henry", in Bennett's sequel The Regent (1913) (titled The Old Adam in its first US edition).

 Plot

 The novel begins when "Edward Henry Machin first saw the smoke on May 27, 1867"—the very day of Bennett's own birth.
 At age 12, Denry begins his career by altering his marks in a test sufficiently to earn him a scholarship to grammar school.
 At 16, he leaves school to work for Mr Duncalf, the town clerk and a solicitor.
 Duncalf is responsible for organising an exclusive ball; Denry "invites" himself, then also a few others in exchange for things he will need, such as lessons from dance instructor Ruth Earp.
 On a bet, he audaciously asks the energetic, beautiful Countess of Chell to dance.
 Everyone, including Machin, is in awe of the Countess (apparently based on the real-life Duchess of Sutherland) and he thus earns himself the reputation of a "card" (a "character", someone able to set tongues wagging) – a reputation he is determined to cement.

 Later, when Duncalf treats a disgruntled client brusquely, Denry leaves his employ after persuading the client to hire him as a rent collector.
 When some of the tenants fall behind, he begins loaning them money (at a highly profitable interest rate).
 Ruth herself is several months in arrears and tries to sneak away in the middle of the night.
 Denry catches her by accident, but rather than being angry, he admires her audacity and starts courting her.

 While on holiday at the seaside resort town of Llandudno with Ruth and her friend Nellie Cotterill, he witnesses a shipwreck and the rescue of the sailors.
 Noting the interest generated, he buys a lifeboat, hires some of the stranded mariners as rowers, and conducts tours of the picturesque wreck.
 However, Ruth's spendthrift nature becomes alarmingly apparent during the trip and they break up.